mdmtk/docs/edge/source/guide/csp/wifi.md

 * Parm name: PassphraseWPAEncrypted
 * Parm value input rules:
 	* String with a minimum of 8 characters and a maximum of 63 characters
+* Currently, this parm cannot be used effectively by an MDM.

 ##### **Hex Key**
 Pivotal parm: No

+Description:
+>When Key Type is Hex Key, then a Key, which is expressed as a sequence of hexadecimal characters, needs to be specified.
+The type of Key required will vary based on the WPA Mode and Encryption Type specified, since it will need to be either a WEP 40 bit Key, a WEP 104 bit Key, or a 256 bit TKIP/AES-CCMP Key.

+> **Note:** Currently, the parm value encryption process is not documented and the key that is needed to encrypt is not published.
+Therefore, an MDM cannot currently use encrypted Keys or Passphrases since there is no way to store an encrypted, server-supplied password in an XML.

 If WEP is not selected and Protect Key is false: